oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 **Operator** must be approved to manage all tokens held by the owner to make a transfer from the owner account.

-Destination address for the token transfer operation MUST implement `multi_token_receiver` interface, which MUST be called for transfer/mint transactions.
-Destination address may reject receiving tokens by generating failure.
+The destination address for a token transfer operation MUST implement the `multi_token_receiver` interface, which MUST be called for transfer/mint transactions.
+The destination address may reject receiving tokens by generating failure.
 This is considered a safety feature ("safe transfer") to prevent unrecoverable tokens if sent to an address that does not expect to receive tokens.